Ivar Aasen: Ivar Aasen-tunet

 Ivar Aasen-tunet, an institution devoted to the Nynorsk language, opened in June 2000.
 The building in Ørsta was designed by Norwegian architect Sverre Fehn.
-Their web page includes most of Aasens' texts, numerous other examples of Nynorsk literature (in Nettbiblioteket, the Internet Library), and some articles, including some in English, about language history in Norway.
+Their web page includes most of Aasen's texts, an "internet library" dedicated to other examples of Nynorsk literature, and articles about linguistic history in Norway.

-2013 Language year
+The Language Year 2013

-Språkåret 2013 (The Language Year 2013) celebrated Ivar Aasen's 200 year anniversary, as well as the 100 year anniversary of Det Norske Teateret.
+Språkåret 2013 (The Language Year 2013) celebrated Ivar Aasen's 200th anniversary, as well as the 100th anniversary of Det Norske Teateret.
 The year's main focus was to celebrate linguistic diversity in Norway.
 In a poll released in connection with the celebration, 56% of Norwegians said they held positive views of Aasen, while 7% held negative views.
-On Aasen's 200 anniversary, 5 August 2013, Bergens Tidende, which is normally published mainly in Bokmål, published an edition fully in Nynorsk in memory of Aasen.
+On 5 August 2013, Bergens Tidende, which is normally published mainly in Bokmål, published an edition fully in Nynorsk in memory of Aasen.

+Nynorsk Day and Nynorsk Week

+Nynorskdagen (Nynorsk Day) falls on the 12th of May every year.
+It commemorates the day of Jamstillingsvedtaket, the law making Landsmål/Nynorsk an official language of Norway alongside Danish (later Bokmål).
+Noregs Mållag, the main organisation for Nynorsk, encourages people and organisations that typically do not use Nynorsk to write in the language on this day.
+Several companies, notably Vipps and Ruter, have released Nynorsk language support for their mobile apps on the 12th of May.
+In 2025, Noregs Mållag announced Nynorsk Day would be expanded into a Nynorsk Week from the 6 to the 12 of May.